brikis98/yevgeniy-brikman-homepage/_drafts/running-docker-aws-ground-up.md

 [ECS Console](https://console.aws.amazon.com/ecs/home), and you should now see five "Registered Container Instances" in your ECS Cluster:

-{% include figure.html path="blog/aws-docker/ecs-cluster-registered.png" caption="Your ECS Cluster should now have 5 registered instances" %}
+{% include figure.html path="blog/aws-docker/ecs-cluster-registered.png" caption="Your ECS Cluster should now have 5 registered instances" link_to_full_size_image=true %}

 ### Running Docker containers in your Cluster

-Now that you have a working Cluster, we can finally run some Docker containers in it.
+Now that you have a working Cluster, you can finally run some Docker containers in it.
 To do that, you first have to create an ECS *Task*, which defines the Docker image(s) to run, the resources (CPU, memory, ports) you need, what volumes to mount, etc. Click the "Task Definitions" link on the left and then the blue "Create new Task Definition" button:

-{% include figure.html path="blog/aws-docker/create-task.png" caption="Create a new ECS Task" %}
+{% include figure.html path="blog/aws-docker/create-task.png" caption="Create a new ECS Task" link_to_full_size_image=true %}

 Give the Task a name, such as "hello-world-task" and click the "Add Container Definition" link.
 In the section that slides out, specify the Container name